enkidevs/curriculum/linux/networking-and-security/networking-tips/useful-ssh-client-optimizations.md

 You can speed up the connection to a server through

 ???.

-*compression
+* compression
-*keeping the connection alive
+* keeping the connection alive
-*tunneling the connection
+* tunneling the connection
-*reduce the number of packets sent
+* reduce the number of packets sent

----
-## Footnotes

-[1:Keep Connection Alive]
-`TCPKeepAlive` will send an empty TCP packet from time to time in order to keep the connection alive.
-Might be stopped by firewall.

-`ServerAliveInterval` and `ServerAliveCountMax` send non-empty packets through ssh so they can get past the firewall.
-[2:Multiplex Channels]
-`ControlMaster` tells SSH to reuse an existing connection to the server if it already exists, speeding up the process.

-`ControlPath` specifies where to create the control socket on your system.

-`ControlPersist` indicates that the main connection should remain open until the last session has exited.